 Major Contributors to the British Accountancy Profession: A Biographical Sourcebook (Edinburgh: The Institute of Chartered Accountants of Scotland, 2012), with Robert H. Parker and Malcolm Anderson.

 “The Evolution of the IASC into the IASB, and the Challenges it Faces,” The Accounting Review, May 2012.

 “Accounting Standards,” chapter 30 in volume 1 of the Handbook of Key Global Financial Markets, Institutions, and Infrastructure (Elsevier, 2013).

 “The Objectives of Financial Reporting: A Historical Survey and Analysis,” Accounting and Business Research, International Accounting Policy Forum, Vol. 43, No. 4 (pdf available on request).

 “Some Methodological Deficiencies in Empirical Research Articles in Accounting,” Accounting Horizons, September 2014, with Thomas R. Dyckman.

 Research and Publications in Progress:

-“Within Sight of a Single Global Standard: The International Accounting Standards Board, 2001-2011,” book manuscript for Oxford University Press; more than 170 interviews have been conducted in Europe, North America, Asia, and the South Pacific; with Kees Camfferman; scheduled for publication in 2015.
+Aiming for a Single Global Standard: The International Accounting Standards Board, 2001-2011, book manuscript for Oxford University Press; more than 170 interviews have been conducted in Europe, North America, Asia, and the South Pacific; with Kees Camfferman; scheduled for publication in 2015.

-“The Ontario Securities Commission on Accounting and Auditing from the 1960s to 2008 – Part 3: The Fifth Chief Accountant, 1996 – 2008”; with Sally Gunz and Vaughan S. Radcliffe.
+“The Ontario Securities Commission on Accounting and Auditing from the 1960s to 2008 – Part 3: The Fifth Chief Accountant, 1996 – 2008”; with Sally Gunz and Vaughan S. Radcliffe, forthcoming in Accounting Perspectives.